-The Transfer Center’s mission is to help students achieve their transfer goals by providing students with the tools and guidance to be successful.
+The Transfer Center’s mission is to help students achieve their transfer goals by providing students with the tools, resources, and guidance to be successful.
 The center supports the modalities of in-person and online services.
-The center staff assists students to identify a major or field of interest.
-The center also provides access to online tools and one-on-one assistance to help prepare students for the transfer process.
+The center staff assists students to identify transfer universities that align with a major of interest and provides access to web-based tools and one-on-one assistance to help prepare for the transfer process.
 The center staff can help students understand the eligibility criteria and the admissions process for CSU, UC, Private, and Out-of-State institutions.
 The center strives to provide educational equity by addressing the diverse needs of the EVC student population.

 Transfer Center Services

 - ADT (AA-T, AS-T) Informational Workshops

 - Cal State East Bay TAG